stevejoluc/stevejoluc.github.io/docs/index.md

 # Home
-Welcome to my Gitlab page!
+Welcome to my Gitlab page! :wave_tone2:

 ## Introduction
 My name is Steven Lucero.
 I am known to be a natural leader who is passionate about about technology and people.
 I approach each day with a growth mindset; this has taught me to not be afraid of change, but to embrace it.
 I take pride in being a continuous learner, identifying opportunities to grow, and always challenging the status quo.
-Being an effective communicator across all my organization allows me to help shape strategic decisions to provide our customers and employees the best experience possible.

 ## Hobbies

 ### Technology
+!!! note "Open Source"
-- Open Source :material-terraform:
+    Open Source :material-terraform:
 - Learning new Technologies
 - Working on IT Projects
 - Expanding my Homelab